 Travel to Essaouira by local express coach (approx 3hrs).
-There is a 5 Dirham charge for any luggage placed in the luggage compartment.

 The name Essaouira means image, which is appropriate since it's such a picturesque town.
 Its charm is undeniable - within the stone ramparts you'll find whitewashed houses with bright blue shutters, art galleries and wood workshops.
 This laidback artists' town is a former Portuguese trading colony and was once home to sizeable British and Jewish populations.
 The town faces a group of rocky islands - called the Mogador - and is surrounded by an expanse of sandy beaches and dunes.